Sally-Cardinale/burgerApp/README.md

 burgerApp is a restaurant app that lets users select burgers they would like to eat.
 When a user submits a burger name, the app displays the burger on the left side of the page waiting to be devoured.
-Each buger has a dollar sign button ($), when this button is cliced the burger will move to the right side of the page.
+Each buger has a dollar sign button ($), when this button is clicked the burger will move to the right side of the page.
 The app will store every burger in a database whether it is devoured or not.